bartblast/hologram/README.md

 * Minimal reliance on JS except for interfacing with select third-party scripts or widgets.
 This can be mitigated through standardized libraries tailored to popular packages, streamlining interoperability.

-* Particularly welcoming to new Elixir converts or novice developers, prioritizing intuitive usability to streamline feature development without excessive technical troubleshooting or writing boilerplate code.
+* Particularly welcoming to new Elixir converts or novice developers, prioritizing DX and intuitive usability to streamline feature development without excessive technical troubleshooting or writing boilerplate code.

 ## Features